akiomiyao/ped/README.md

 If control is omitted, reference sequence will be used as the control.

 ## Author
-Akio Miyao, Ph.D. miyao@affrc.go.jp
+Akio Miyao, Ph.D. miyao.akio700@naro.go.jp
-Institute of Crop Science / National Agriculture and Food Research Organization
+Strategic Planning Headquarters / National Agriculture and Food Research Organization
-2-1-2, Kannondai, Tsukuba, Ibaraki 305-8518, Japan
+2-1-12, Kannondai, Tsukuba, Ibaraki 305-8642, Japan

 ## Version
 Version 1.6 Scripts for grid engine have been removed.